harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

 If you prefer right-to-left flow, go with the pair of `<<` and `<|`.
 On the other hand, if you prefer left-to-right flow, go with the pair of `>>` and `|>`.
-Just avoid mixing operators with different flow direction - it's rather confusing.
+Just avoid mixing operators with different flow direction - that adds unnecessary burden to our brains.

-But where do we use this function composition?
+But where do we use function composition?
 Abstractly, they let us mix and match smaller functions to create a larger one.
 Remember that all functions in Elm are curried and can be broken down into functions that take only one argument.
 It means that we are given almost infinite possibilities for mixing and matching functions.

-Practically, this gives us incredible amount of freedom when writing funtions.
+Practically, this gives us a lot of freedom when writing funtions.
 Let's get back to our example function.

 ```elm
 getFirstDigits : List Int -> List Int